co-facilitated with Kati Fernandez Lambert of Coyote Fire Illustration

 Hosted by Wendy Alettha at A Wilderness Nearby, Barneveld, WI **

-Join us as we explore core routines of deep nature connection, restorative somatic practices, and creative processes that draw inspiration from and grow relationship with the land.
+Join us as we explore core routines of deep nature connection, restorative somatic practices, and creative processes that draw inspiration from and grow relationship with the land and the seasonal moment.
 We will take time to nurture our tender hearts, create beauty, and develop relationships with nature, ourselves and each other.

 This is a workshop...